Planning a trip to the Great Smoky Mountains in fall?

 To know more about the trail and see amazing pictures of the area, read our guide to Clingmans Dome Trail.

 Experience the elk rut in Cataloochee Valley

 Cataloochee Valley is located in the North Carolina Smokies and is popular for elk watching.

-Since then the original elks have thrived and grown into a large herd and can be seen in the wild in Cataloochee Valley.
+Since then the original elks have thrived and grown into a large herd.

-While you might spot the elk year-round, fall is the best time to see them in large numbers as well as experience the elk rut.
+While visitors can spot the elk year-round, fall is the best time to see them in large numbers.

 During the rut or mating season, the bulls bugle and fight with other bulls.